Inequality for All: Release and promotion

 Inequality for All was one of 16 films in the Documentary Competition of the 2013 Sundance Film Festival, which was the most political line-up in the category's history; opponents included another film about income equality (99%: The Occupy Wall Street Collaborative Film), a movie regarding Citizens United v.
 FEC's impact on the American political system (Citizen Koch), a film about four doctors performing late pregnancy termination (After Tiller), and two productions on the war on terror (Dirty Wars and Manhunt: The Search for Bin Laden).
 It premiered at the festival in Park City, Utah's Prospector Square Park Theatre on January 19, 2013.

 Inequality for All was later screened at the San Francisco International Film Festival on May 4, 2013, the LA Film Festival on June 23, 2013, the Traverse City Film Festival on August 2, 2013, Aspen Institute's Paepcke Auditorium on August 5, 2013, and the 2013 Deauville American Film Festival.
 Radius-TWC bought the distribution rights for $750,000 on January 23, 2013 with a plan for a theatrical release in summer 2013.

 Around the time Inequality for All was released, Kornbluth ran a grass-roots promotion bringing labor unions, college students, and progressive organizations together to run screenings of the film and fight economic inequality.
 The film was also promoted with the "Save the Middle Class National Tour" that started on the 50th anniversary of the War on poverty in 2014.

 Upon the theatrical release, Reich discussed themes of Inequality for All via interviews on shows such as Marketplace, PBS NewsHour, CBS MoneyWatch, Democracy Now!, and Moyers & Company; and publications such as i am Rogue Collider, OpEdNews, AARP, Time, and The Nation.
-CNN also cited stats from the film in a October 2013 report about East Carroll Parish, Louisiana, which had the highest income inequality of all areas in the United States.
+CNN also cited stats from the film in an October 2013 report about East Carroll Parish, Louisiana, which had the highest income inequality of all areas in the United States.

 On October 3, 2013, during a federal government shutdown, Landmark Theatres and Radius-TWC offered free tickets to federal and military workers to see Inequality for All at 13 Landmark theaters across the United States.

 After its U.S. run, Inequality for All was screened at Lipscomb University's Shamblin Theatre as part of the Nashville Film Festival and Nashville Public Television's HumanDocs Film Series on February 26, 2014.
 It was later screened at the 2015 Tromsø International Film Festival.